Shashank3736/quaslation/README.md

 - [Differentiators at a glance](#differentiators-at-a-glance)

 ## Project description
 Quaslation is a Next.js App Router application for publishing high-quality fan translations of Asian web novels.
-It provides a reader UX, RSS feed, SEO utilities, an admin surface for managing novels and chapters, and CLIs to fetch, translate, and import content into PostgreSQL via Drizzle ORM.
+It provides a reader UX with native commenting, RSS feed, SEO utilities, an admin surface for managing novels and chapters with moderation tools, and CLIs to fetch, translate, and import content into PostgreSQL via Drizzle ORM.

 ## Key features and where they live
 - Reader experience and site pages